Love and fear.

 I was on my morning walk this morning and became aware that fear was wrapped around my bones.
 A work situation left me feeling as if I’d been unsupportive of my colleagues and shame told me that I’d be rejected as a result.
 Fear of rejection expressed itself as indignation, anger, unworthiness, sad surrender, self-victimization, tiredness, hopelessness, original sinfulness, confusion, and loneliness.
-As my mind tried to get a handle on the story of what had happened, tried to concretize it as a way to feel secure, I flip-flopped from violence-inspired emotions (indignation and anger) to victim-inspired emotions (all the others!).
+As my mind tried to get a handle on the story of what had happened, tried to concretize it as a way to feel secure, I flip-flopped from indignation and anger to helplessness and feeling put-upon.
 My mind just wanted to be certain of what had happened and, as they say, it wasn’t letting truth get in the way of a good story.

 Suddenly I realized that my mind had wandered away from my word meditation and had sneakily, like one of those birds who rolls another birds eggs out of the nest to replace it with a stealth ninja surrogate, replaced my inspiring word with the word, “Fear.”